SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 # Build a Simple Attribute Directive

+js-angular-forms-6-Build-a-Simple-Attribute-Directive

-An attribute directive requires the building of a controller class annotated with `@Directive` decorator.
+An attribute directive requires the building of a controller class annotated with the `@Directive` decorator.

 ```js
 import { Directive } from '@angular/core'